Preocts/trackbear-api/README.md

 ### Bare Access

 Bare access to the API allows you to escape from the structured return models and call routes directly.
-These methods return a `TrackBearResponse` object.
+These methods return a `models.TrackBearResponse` object.

 | Provider Method        | Description                                         |
 | ---------------------- | --------------------------------------------------- |